Sophie Baggaley: International career

 Baggaley has played for the England team at every age grouping up to under 23 level.
 In October 2016, Baggaley was called up to the senior England national team for the first time for a friendly against Spain but was an unused substitute behind Karen Bardsley and Mary Earps.
 Having not been named to the next three England squads, Baggaley was recalled in April 2017 for friendlies against Italy and Austria but was again unused behind veteran Siobhan Chamberlain.
-Much discussion was made of the lack of chances Baggaley had for England with Phil Neville preferring the likes of older veterans Bardsley, Earps, Chamberlain and Telford despite some resigned to backup roles at club level.
-By 2019, younger goalkeepers Ellie Roebuck, Sandy MacIver and Hannah Hampton had all also claimed starting jobs at WSL clubs and entered the England rotation ahead of Baggaley.
+Much discussion was made of the lack of chances Baggaley had for England, with Phil Neville preferring the likes of older veterans Bardsley, Earps, Chamberlain, and Carly Telford, despite some resigned to backup roles at club level.
+By 2019, younger goalkeepers Ellie Roebuck, Sandy MacIver, and Hannah Hampton had all also claimed starting jobs at WSL clubs and entered the England rotation ahead of Baggaley.

+On 6 June 2025, Baggaley was named as a standby player for UEFA Euro 2025.

 Personal life

-Baggaley attended Tibshelf Community School from 2009 to 2013 and later Solihull Sixth Form College where she attained As and A*s in her A-Levels before enrolling at the University of Birmingham to study physiotherapy.
-In 2019 she became an ambassador for the sports bra firm ShockAbsorber.
+Baggaley attended Tibshelf Community School from 2009 to 2013 and later Solihull Sixth Form College, where she attained As and A*s in her A-Levels, before enrolling at the University of Birmingham to study physiotherapy.
+In 2019, she became an ambassador for the sports bra firm ShockAbsorber.